CICALATAM/cicalatam.github.io/_posts/2016-07-01-por-que-es-importante-la-ciberinteligencia.markdown

 ---
 layout:     post
-title:      "Dinosaurs are extinct today"
-subtitle:   "because they lacked opposable thumbs and the brainpower to build a space program."
+title:      "Por que es importante la Ciberinteligencia?"
-date:       2016-06-10 12:00:00
+date:       2019-07-01 12:00:00
-author:     "Antonio Trento"
+author:     "CICA"
-header-img: "img/post-bg-01.jpg"
+header-img: "img/post-bg-02.jpg"
-categories: jekyll
+categories: Start Bootstrap
 ---

+<h2 class="section-heading">La importancia de la ciberinteligencia para las empresas</h2>

 <p>Never in all their history have men been able truly to conceive of the world as one: a single sphere, a globe, having the qualities of a globe, a round earth in which all the directions eventually meet, in which there is no center because every point, or none, is center — an equal earth which all men occupy as equals.
 The airman's earth, if free men make it, will be truly round: a globe in practice, not in theory.</p>